Roll of the Dice: 8 questions with Rocky Valentines

 Thank you so much for agreeing to this interview.
 Congrats on the upcoming release of Erase.
 What can you tell us about yourself and the record for readers just discovering you?

-I've always loved writing guitar riffs and playing drums in bands, but never really thought I would end up singing on my own songs.
+I’ve always loved writing guitar riffs and playing drums in bands, but never really thought I would end up singing on my own songs.
 Up until about 2 years ago the vocals were always the missing link for me.
 So at the time my dad told me I should give it a shot.
 And ever since then, things have changed drastically.
-It's almost hard for me to remember when I wasn't singing my songs.
-Because now that's my automatic reaction when I have a riff brewing in my head.
-So with all this being said, I am very thankful to have my first full length record coming out on and .
-These songs all have the type of vibe I've been wanting to incorporate into a record for a while.
+It’s almost hard for me to remember when I wasn’t singing my songs.
+Because now that’s my automatic reaction when I have a riff brewing in my head.
+So with all this being said, I am very thankful to have my first full length record coming out on Velvet Blue and Tooth and Nail Records.
+These songs all have the type of vibe I’ve been wanting to incorporate into a record for a while.

 Your father was a member of Starflyer 59.
 How did that growing up with touring musician affect your choice to enter music.
 Beyond your father’s work, what album or band or significant singles made you go “Yeah, this is what I want to do.”
 Not just an influence but who or what was the catalyst?